adamkingenergy/adamkingenergy.github.io/about.md

 permalink: /about/index.html
 title: Markets & Technology
 description: My interest in energy, finance and free software.
-tags: [Adam, King, power, electricity, gas, energy, trader]
+tags: [Adam, King, power, electricity, gas, energy, trader, weather, meteorology]
 image:
-  feature: sunset-powerlines.jpg
+  feature: power-line-pylons-sunset.jpg
 ---

-I trade the European electricity markets for a living.
-It's a data-rich industry that lends itself well to modelling and analysis, so I get to spend half my time coding Python.
+I trade European electricity and related-fuels for a living.
+There is a lot of market-moving information to be analysed so I spend at-least half my time hacking data in [IPython](http://ipython.org) or working on distributed market models that aim to forecast prices and plant behaviours accurately.

-Besides my [Trayport](http://www.trayport.com) screens,  I always have plenty of [IPython](http://ipython.org) notebooks up and running, in my opinion the most powerful tool out there for hacking data.

-Not surprisingly, my contract does not allow me to discuss any trading activities or development I do for the firm.
-These articles are therefore purely about a some spare-time projects, a few references/guides and some other things that are interesting.
+On this site I hope to share a few interesting bits of data analysis, some software projects I work on in my free time and other any guides I think might be interesting and helpful.

 ### Contact